 ‘Bounce back’ micro loans

-The government’s ‘Bounce back’ micro loans scheme for small businesses launched on Monday 4 May.
+A ‘Bounce Back’ micro loans scheme is available for small businesses seeking funding.

 It provides loans of up to 25% of turnover, with a minimum of £2,000 and a maximum of £50,000.
 They are to be 100% backed by the government, and interest and fees will be paid for the first 12 months.
 No repayments are due during the first year.
 The loan duration is six years, and the government says interest rates will be 2.5%.
 If a business has already taken out a Coronavirus Business Interruption Loan, it may transfer it to the ‘Bounce back’ scheme by 4 November.
 The government has promised a simple application process with seven questions, and swift transfers of loans to bank accounts.